 The Archdiocese of Milwaukee is recognized by the Student Exchange and Visitor program (SEVP) as a SEVIS approved school.
 We have the authorization to issue the I-20 forms to our international students so that they may obtain their F-1 Student Visa.

-The Archdiocese of Milwaukee has students from all across the globe, including Brazil, China, Germany, Mexico, South Korea, Spain, and Thailand.
+The Archdiocese of Milwaukee has students from all across the globe including Brazil, China, Germany, Mexico, South Korea, Spain, Thailand, and Vietman.

-Documentation International Students will need when applying for their F-1 Student Visa:
+Documentation International Students will need for the F-1 visa interview:

-International students who apply for an F-1 Student Visa using a Form I-20 will need to complete the Form I-901 and pay a SEVIS (Student Exchange Visitor Information System) fee to the Department of Homeland Security prior to the student visa interview.
-The SEVIS fee is in addition to the Department of State's visa application fee.
+International students who apply for an F-1 student visa using a Form I-20 will need to pay the SEVIS I-901 fee to the Department of Homeland Security prior to the student visa interview.
+The I-901 fee is in addition to the Department of State's DS-160 visa application fee.

-Students coming directly from another country on a student visa (F-1) are limited to entering the United States no earlier than 30 days prior to their I-20 start date.
+Students coming directly from another country on an F-1 student visa are limited to entering the United States no earlier than 30 days prior to the program start date on the Form I-20.

 When an international student arrives at your Catholic school, make a copy of the passport, visa, and other travel documents for the student’s file.

 Additional information can be found at Study in the States that explains the rules and regulations governing the international student process in the United States.